Shanks-10/E-Commerce-Recommendation-System/README.md

 patterns in the data and assess the model's performance through plots like ROC curves, confusion matrices, and feature importance charts.

+The results of this project are shown below:

 ![image](https://github.com/user-attachments/assets/1067efbc-8e04-498d-a831-75ce1e011411)